MegatronJeremy/Telegram-YT-Bot/README.md

 # Telegram-YT-Bot
-Telegram bot that downloads Youtube videos
+Telegram bot that downloads Youtube videos from a given link.

 Run docker-compose up to start the bot.